saisri27/qranalysis/_projects/Quantile_Regression.md

 **Key Insights:**

-- When $w$ (Quantile Level) = 0.5, the line stays right in the middle with  half the points are above, half are below.
+- When $w$ (quantile level) = 0.5, the line stays right in the middle,  half of the points are above it, and half are below.

-- When $w$ (Quantile Level) > 0.5, the model pays more attention to the points above the line.
-The quantile regression line will move upwards, so a larger portion of data lies below it.
+- When $w$ (quantile level) > 0.5, the model pays more attention to the points above the line.
+As a result, the quantile regression line shifts upward, so a larger portion of the data lies below it.

-- Similarly, when $w$ < 0.5, the regression will move downwards and so fewer data points lie below it.
+- Similarly, when $w$ < 0.5, the regression line moves downward, and fewer data points lie below it.

-using the interesting Quantile Regression mathematical approach, we can compute multiple regression models for each quantile to get in-depth analysis about the data.
-To be more precise, to get the 25<sup>th</sup> percentile model, we will train the model with w=0.25 and similarly for other percentiles.
+Using the Quantile Regression approach, we can build separate regression models for different quantiles to gain a deeper understanding of the data.
+For example, to obtain the 25<sup>th</sup> percentile model, we train the model with $w = 0.25$, and similarly for other percentiles.

-Thanks to Python, it's libraries and amazing in-built functions,we have computed Quantile Regression model and this is how the graph looks like
+Thanks to Python, its libraries, and amazing built-in functions, we were able to compute the Quantile Regression model and here’s how the graph looks!

 <iframe src="https://saisri27.github.io/qranalysis/plots/quantile_3d_animation.html" width="100%" height="750px" frameborder="0" style="border: 2px solid #ddd; border-radius: 8px;"></iframe>

-Feel free to move the slider and observe how quantile change shifts the planes (Hint: Focus more on the Red Smoker plane )
+Feel free to move the slider and see how changing the quantile shifts the planes.
+(Hint: focus more on the red smoker plane!)

-The Lower quantile predicts how  age, BMI and smoking affects charges for people who pay less
+The lower quantile shows how age, BMI, and smoking affect charges for people who pay less.

-Higher Quantile predicts how these same factors  affect charge for people who pay more
+The higher quantile shows how these same factors affect charges for people who pay more.

-As, we move the slider from lower quantile to higher quantile, we can observe initially there is small gap between the smoker and non smoker planes and eventually increases a lot.
-Smoking doesnt just add a fixed cost,it makes the increase in cost from age and BMI even higher, especially for the people who already tend to have high medical expenses.This is one of the key insight that quantile regression can capture but not MLR(Multiple linear Regression).
+As we move the slider from the lower quantile to the higher quantile, we can see that the gap between the smoker and non-smoker planes starts small but gradually becomes much larger.
+Smoking doesn’t just add a fixed cost,it makes the increase in charges from age and BMI even greater, especially for people who already tend to have high medical expenses.
+This is one of the key insights that Quantile Regression can capture, but Multiple Linear Regression (MLR) cannot.

-It was so fascinating to see how people with same age and BMI might have different insurance charges due to other factors and quantile regression was able to reveal that inequality by showing how the predictors influence at different percentiles .
+It was fascinating to see how people with the same age and BMI can have different insurance charges due to other factors.
+Quantile regression revealed this inequality by showing how the predictors influence costs at different percentiles.

-Imagine being able to visualize different variables beyond the ones we’ve chosen , you’d get a much clearer picture of what quantile regression really is.
-Well, we’ve got you covered.
-We’ve built a site that lets you experiment with various variables and responses so you can see firsthand how quantile regression changes based on your input
+Imagine being able to visualize different variables beyond the ones we’ve chosen — you’d get an even clearer picture of what Quantile Regression really is.
+Well, we’ve got you covered!
+We built a site that lets you experiment with different variables and responses so you can see firsthand how Quantile Regression changes based on your input.

 Try it out: [Interactive Quantile Regression App](https://aquamarine-cuchufli-c3b867.netlify.app/)